-- A significant portion of the total direct compensation opportunity for each of our NEOs is tied directly to both shortterm and long-term financial performance or long-term appreciation of our share price, directly aligning the interests of the NEOs with our shareholders. - Our annual incentive compensation program is structured to reward increased cash flow and profitability growth to drive long-term value creation and also includes a subjective factor to emphasize the importance of demonstrated leadership qualities.
-We believe effective leadership is as important to the long-term success of the Company as delivering on financial results. - Our annual incentive compensation program includes a funding trigger to mitigate the potential risk associated with short-term decisions by our NEOs that may not be in the best interests of the Company or its shareholders.
-The funding trigger is intended to enhance compliance with our credit facility by requiring compliance with certain debt covenants.
+About 75% of the annual total direct compensation opportunity for our CEO, and an average of 68% of the annual total direct compensation opportunity for each of our NEOs is tied directly to both short-term and long-term financial performance or long-term appreciation of our share price, directly aligning the interests of the NEOs with our shareholders.

+- Our annual incentive compensation program is structured to reward increased cash flow and profitability growth to drive long-term value creation and also includes a subjective factor to emphasize the importance of demonstrated leadership qualities.
+We believe effective leadership is as important to the long-term success of the Company as delivering on financial results. - Our annual incentive compensation program includes a funding trigger, tied to compliance with our credit facility, to discourage short-term decisions by our NEOs that may not be in the best interests of the Company or its shareholders.
+The funding trigger is intended to promote compliance with our credit facility by requiring compliance with certain debt covenants.
 Our failure to meet the funding trigger would result in a forfeiture of the annual incentive awards.